-The benefactor will divide his estate equally among Fran and Charlie, Tyler and Michelle, Connor and Yvette.
+The benefactor will divide his estate equally among Fran and Charlie, Tyler and Danielle, Connor and Yvette.

 The addition of a comma prior to and clarifies that the estate will be divided four ways:

-The benefactor will divide his estate equally among Fran and Charlie, Tyler and Michelle, Connor, and Yvette.
+The benefactor will divide his estate equally among Fran and Charlie, Tyler and Danielle, Connor, and Yvette.